-“Design (verb), as a discipline: plan the creation of a product or service with the intention of improving human experience with respect to a specified problem.”
+Yet, design as a discipline refers to planning the creation of a product or service with the intention of improving human experience with respect to a specified problem.

-The more qualitative the design is, the better it will solve the problem and the more value it will provide.
+The more qualitative the design is, the better it will solve the problem and provide more value.

 Instead of providing users with value, it usually just spams them to insanity.
 And that’s because many brands ignore a very important factor in banner advertising.

 When it comes to banner ads, 3 in 10 respondents said they find traditional advertising distracting, and they will avoid sites where banners disrupt their experience.